neil-hickey/docs-tap/namespace-provisioner/use-case4.hbs.md

     ```

 Using GitOps
-: Add the following configuration to your TAP values
+: Add the following configuration to `tap-values.yaml`:

     ```yaml
     namespace_provisioner: